andrewvanleuven/mainstreet/README.md

 ### About the Researcher

-I am a Ph.D. candidate at The Ohio State University’s John Glenn College of Public Affairs.
+I am a Ph.D. candidate at The Ohio State University’s [John Glenn College of Public Affairs](https://glenn.osu.edu/).
 I am currently working on my dissertation, which uses the case of the Main Street Program to explore several questions surrounding local economic development policy.
-I currently work with Dr. Ned Hill on research related to regional economic resilience and have also worked with the Ohio Manufacturing Institute (OMI) as a data analyst.
+I currently work with [Dr. Ned Hill](http://glenn.osu.edu/faculty/glenn-faculty/hill/) on research related to regional economic resilience and have also worked with the [Ohio Manufacturing Institute](https://omi.osu.edu/) as a data analyst.
 I earned a B.S. in geogrphy with a planning concentration and an M.A. in urban studies.

 ***

-*See more at my [website](https://andrewvanleuven.com/).*
+*See more at my personal [website](https://andrewvanleuven.com/).*